Pay just $7.50 for postage

 In this week after Easter, I thought it would be helpful to share some more information about the sacrament of the Eucharist, or Communion, from a gluten-free point of view.

-The Catholic Church’s Canon Law actually spells out this requirement.
-Thus, celiacs and the gluten intolerant, have historically been left without a place at the communion table.
+The Catholic Church’s Canon Law actually already spelled out this requirement.
+Thus, celiacs and the gluten intolerant, have historically been left without a place at the communion table, unless they partook of only the wine (it is recommended that communicants receive both the Body and the Blood, but it not required in the Catholic faith).
 Early in this millennium, that changed, after The Benedictine Sisters of Perpetual Adoration developed a “low gluten” host made from wheat starch.
 (To learn more about the Sisters and the development of their wheat starch host, see this PBS video.)

-Which leads me to this option: make your own.
+There is another option for Protestants, however: make your own.
 Growing up in the church, I learned that part of being involved as a member of a church community meant volunteering and helping where you could.
 One way I have been giving of myself to my church is to periodically bake the loaves for Communion – of course this means that everyone is partaking of gluten-free bread when I’m the bread baker – lucky them!
-If you are in need of a great gluten-free bread recipe to bake for Communion at your church (or otherwise), have a look at this favorite yeast bread recipe.
+If you are in need of a great gluten-free bread recipe to bake for Communion at your church (or otherwise), have a look at this beautiful gluten free artisan bread recipe.

 Recently though, my church asked me to start baking gluten-free Communion wafers for every service.
 I knew this would require creating a large enough recipe that would produce lots of wafers at one time and have a good shelf life.
 When I developed the right combination, I felt I should share it with you, too!
-Having a gluten-free host available to everyone, in every church, should be a mission we can all unite behind.
+Having the Host available to everyone, in every church, should be a mission we can all unite behind.

 Ask your church about providing gluten-free wafers for you and other parishioners, or make your own and offer them to your church for the benefit of all.
 Every willing person should be welcomed at the table.